Oxford one day itinerary is your way to explore one of the most known cities in the United Kingdom, where is

 Oxford one day itinerary – Oxford Trip

 Oxford is not a big city, it has a great history and a big name around the World because of the University and the colleges.
 It is possible to visit it in just one day and take the best of the traditions of this place.
 Oxford in one day is an absolutely pin on your map.
-It is one of the best option for your London day trips.
+It is one of the best options for your London day trips.

 Five things you have to put in your bucket list visiting Oxford in 1 day.

 Oxford is small enough to be visited walking, also there is a nice and cute city centre completely walkable.
-You are able to visit the internal gardens of the college, just pop inside when you see a green space.
+You are able to visit the internal gardens of the college, just pop inside when you see green space.

-Close to the old city centre of Oxford there is the Castle.
+Close to the old city centre of Oxford, there is the Castle.
 It is a medieval building.
 The Normans used it as Prison.
 Today the Castle of Oxford is a touristic place, converted in a luxury hotel, restaurant and bar.

-As I said before, it is an amazing Bridge between two ancient building of the Oxford University.
+As I said before, it is an amazing Bridge between two ancient building of Oxford University.
 You cannot miss to visit it.
-If you don’t find it, don’t worry, it will be happen like us.
+If you don’t find it, don’t worry, it will happen like us.
 We were just strolling around the Oxford University area, and we found the Bridge.